 Ready to start your Oil Tank Installation?Find Pros

 Depending on the laws where you live, you may be able to do this yourself or you may need to hire a licensed professional.
 Proper removal includes having the tank and piping safely pumped, cleaned, and excavated to a salvage yard or landfill.
 After the removal is complete you must then have a site assessment performed to determine that the tank has been properly removed and no dangerous materials have been left behind.
 Underground tanks may be filled with an inert material and sealed, but this isn’t generally recommended unless removing the tank would compromise the stability of a nearby building.

 Home Heating Oil Prices

 First, it’s important to dispel any notions that home heating oil is not a cost-effective method to heat your home.
 For many years now, home heating oil has been the cheapest fuel to heat homes, outperforming natural gas, electricity, and propane.
 Of course, you may already know this, and the real question becomes what will home heating oil prices be in the future.
 We’re not going to pretend to be Nostradamus and tell you what home heating oil prices are going to be two, five, or ten years from now.
 We can tell you, however, that the price of all heating fuels are rising, and will most likely continue to rise.
 Oil probably won’t suddenly become drastically more expensive than other fuels.
-You probably don’t need to scrap your home heating oil tank just yet.
+You probably don’t need to scrap your home heating oil tank just yet, especially given the oil heater cost itself.
 If you do feel the time is right to start planning for the future (never a bad idea, right?), the best idea is to go green and install home solar panels rather than hang your hat on a different conventional fuel.